Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Discussion

-On that note, we do find it noteworthy that the configuration with orthogonality penalty $\lambda = 10^{-3}$ uses less than half of the features of the non-regularized configuration.
-Our hypothesis is geometric.
-Enforcing orthogonality encourages features to form a better-conditioned basis of the representation space.
-As in PCA, a more orthogonal basis spans the space more efficiently, leading to a larger number of non-zero principal directions and reducing the need for multiple overlapping features to represent the same subspace.
-Consequently, fewer features are required to explain the data, which naturally results in a higher number of unused (dead) features when the feature budget is fixed.
-We note, however, that the presence of dead features may also be influenced by the sensitivity of SAE training and could partially reflect optimization artifacts.
+Sparse autoencoders (SAEs), which have become a standard tool in mechanistic interpretability, can uncover millions of human-interpretable features in a model’s representation space~\citep{cunningham2023SparseAF,paulo2024automatically}.
+At the same time, recent work has raised concerns about the reliability of these features.
+In particular, SAEs trained on the same data with different random seeds often produce substantially different feature sets~\citep{paulo2025sparse}, and features learned by an SAE can themselves be reconstructed from a smaller set of features using a meta-SAE~\citep{leask2025sparse}.
+Also with respect to feature absorption~\citep{chanin2025absorptionstudyingfeaturesplitting,li2025unlocking}, these results suggest that SAE features may not be truly atomic and may fail to be uniquely identifiable. \looseness=-1

+This concern is closely connected to classical results in dictionary learning, where identifiability depends critically on the geometry of the dictionary~\citep{olshausen1997sparse,lee2006efficientsparse}.
+In particular, recovery guarantees are strongest when the dictionary has low \textit{self-coherence}, meaning that its atoms are nearly orthogonal~\citep{donoho2005stable}.
+By contrast, when the dictionary is highly self-coherent, multiple distinct sparse combinations of features can generate the same observation~\citep{schnass2008dictionary,garfinkle2016robust}, so that even recovering the sparse coefficients may fail, let alone identifying the underlying features uniquely.
+Our work suggests that these representational desiderata need not come at the expense of performance: we show that it is possible to preserve fine-tuning performance on a specific task while enforcing activations to be represented as sparse combinations of nearly orthogonal features.
+Compared to previous work~\citep{korznikov2025ortsaeorthogonalsparseautoencoders}, we enforce global orthogonality across the full dictionary.
+This points to a possible route toward improving the identifiability and atomicity of SAE features without sacrificing downstream utility. \looseness=-1

 Finally, it has recently been hypothesized that adversarial examples are not bugs but a consequence of feature superposition~\citep{gorton2025adversarial}.
-A natural follow-up question is whether enforcing greater feature orthogonality reduces superposition and, in turn, mitigates adversarial vulnerabilities.
+We view our method as demonstrating a fundamental constraint in this regard: feature interference limits intervention capabilities.
+When features are represented by non-orthogonal directions, interventions on one feature inevitably spill over to others.
+Our controlled model-in-the-loop setup makes this limitation explicit and shows that reducing interference improves the reliability of targeted interventions.
+A natural follow-up question is then whether enforcing greater feature orthogonality reduces superposition and, in turn, mitigates adversarial vulnerabilities.
 If so, orthogonality could act as a strong architectural bias toward more robust and safer models.
-Establishing this connection would motivate the development of more scalable versions of our approach.
+Establishing this connection would motivate the development of more scalable versions of our approach. \looseness=-1